pramnora/csv/README.md

 ## Introduction

-CSV/Comma Separated Value files...do used file name extension:
+CSV/Comma Separated Value files...do use file name extension (.csv):

 >filename.csv

-...they are a special kind of plain text data file...;
+...they are a special kind of *plain text* data file...;
 which most editor software/and, too, computer programming languages are able to read.

 The files are laid out in a table like format...that includes a number of rows/colums;